Enter the Dragon Produced by Walley Films, 2022

 Factory

 The Porcelain Power Factory reclaims the past lives of objects to raise the social awareness of causes that we need to fight for.
 Motivated by Trump's body-shaming and brags of sexual assault, this work is made to empower women's movements.
 The functional works are a statement of resistance and feminism and a way to give back.
+A donation of $25 was made to Planned Parenthood with each cup sold.

 About